 Make sure your driveway and landscaping is free of obstructions

 Remove your screens from your Windows

 Cover anything stored in your attic with light “painters” plastic.

 Cenvar Roofing contractors are committed to leaving each customer with an outstanding roof that meets the high standard of excellence that our company holds.
 Our goal is to clean up after our work so well that you barely know we were there.
 We are proud of our work, and you can be confident in your decision to trust us with the installation of your new roof.

 If you have more questions about our work or our procedures and would like to schedule a further conversation with a member of our sales team, we would be happy to answer any further questions you may have.
-Please visit our website to schedule an appointment.
+Schedule a free estimate today and someone will be in touch soon!